 Reflect: Healing Through Art

-2018 Participating Organizations
+2019 Participating Organizations

-ArtStART Mentoring Emerging Teenage Artists, is a professional development program that offers “career-track” teen artists real world experience by showcasing their talents in two professional exhibitions, teaching them how to create art presentation document and curate an exhibit with multiple artists.
+ARTISTS WITH AUTISM provides self-employment opportunities and training for aspiring artists with autism to become self-sufficient, independent entrepreneurs.
+Several of these artist entrepreneurs are featured in the Reflect exhibition.ArtStART Mentoring Emerging Teenage Artists, is a professional development program that offers “career-track” teen artists real world experience by showcasing their talents in two professional exhibitions, teaching them how to create art presentation document and curate an exhibit with multiple artists.

 FEEDING SOUTH FLORIDA held a student art contest to raise awareness of the summer hunger epidemic families face when children receiving food assistance at school miss meals during summer vacation.
 The winning entry will be featured on the truck fleet that distributes the food throughout South Florida.